Bionif92/Cursos-de-Programacion/Javascript.md

 `{, "build":"webpack"}` and save it
  9. On terminal, `npm run build`
- 10. Modify errors, and on import, we dont need the .js extension to work, delete it
+ 10. Modify errors, and on import, we dont need the .js extension to work, delete it **The errors, can be fixed ✅ using a LOADER (check out the section `Browser support` in the course)**

- 11. You have two files as output, one full, and one when tooltip is needed
+ 12. You have two files as output, one full, and one when tooltip is needed

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTQ2NzM4ODUzMCwtMjM5ODM4NTg1LC0xMz
+eyJoaXN0b3J5IjpbODk1OTA4MzAyLC0yMzk4Mzg1ODUsLTEzMT
-EwOTEwODQ5LC0zMDQ4MTE1NjldfQ==
+A5MTA4NDksLTMwNDgxMTU2OV19
 -->